ntueeenotes/ntueeenotes/README.md

 - **Course Materials:**
   - Weekly Reflections and Codes (9 labs)
   - Final Report
-  - Quiz Question Bank (24 questions)
+  - Quiz Question Bank (24 questions availble)
   - Past Year Papers: NIL
 - **Note:** No past year papers available as this is primarily a lab-based module, but quiz format is provided